 This Transmedia experience represents several distinct, yet interconnected cross-platform media components and will feature a 3-part documentary film, an interactive website (that will house a “living book series” showcasing short films about the backstories of neighborhood elders, community stakeholders and icons), a mobile app, immersive user experiences, “pop-up” performances, special events, an annual symposium, museum and cultural arts center and a significant social media presence.

 During the “Roaring Twenties,” for some, life was but a Gatsby-like dream…but in the little southern town of Washington, D.C., otherwise known as “The Capital of the Free World,” it wasn’t Freedom that ruled; it was Jim Crow.
 As our nation’s capital was still a segregated city, African Americans were not “free” to enter “white” theaters and nightclubs.
 Ironically, it was this very segregation that spawned a “cultural and intellectual revolution.”

-Educate target audience(s) about the important role that the African American culturists, entertainers, intellectuals and entrepreneurs (all in a little Washington D.C. neighborhood) played in shaping American history, arts and culture, as well as our society at large.
-Entertain with compelling content and user experiences Empower today’s African American youth (and adults) through the sharing of a majestic history.
+Educate target audience(s) about the important role that the African American culturalists, entertainers, educators, intellectuals and entrepreneurs (all in a little Washington, D.C. neighborhood) played in shaping American history, arts and culture, as well as our society at large.
+Entertain with compelling content and immersive user experiences.
+Empower today’s African American youth (and adults) through the sharing of a majestic history.